-Lightning can be awesome to watch but, yes, it can be dangerous and even deadly.
-Did you know?
-Lightning strikes more than 40 to 50 times a second during June, July and August.
-So, summer is a good time to learn about nature’s light shows—and 10 basic lightning safety rules.
-Know your “flash” facts from your fiction.
+Lightning may be awesome to watch, but it can also be dangerous—even deadly.
+Did you know that lightning strikes more than 40 to 50 times a second during June, July and August?
+So, summer is a good time to learn more about nature’s light shows and familiarize yourself with 10 basic lightning safety rules.
+Know your “flash” facts from fiction.

 What is Lightning?

 What you are watching are spectacular electric sparks!
-Just as you build up static charges when you shuffle your feet along a carpet, so the collision of ice and slush churning in a thundercloud builds up charges.
+Just as you build up static charges when you shuffle your feet along a carpet, so do the collision of ice and slush churning in a thundercloud build up charges.

 The slush near the bottom of the cloud builds up a negative charge while the tiny ice crystals carried to the top become positive.
 Finally, the charges equal out, just like that irritating spark that stings you when you touch something.
 The giant discharge flows somewhere and about 25% of the time—BANG!—it hits the ground.